dlab-berkeley/Unsupervised-Learning-in-R/README.md

  * R version 3.6 or greater
  * RStudio

+## Initial steps for participants

+To prepare for the workshop, please download the materials and work through the package installation in `0-setup.Rmd`.
+Please report any errors to the [GitHub issue queue](https://github.com/dlab-berkeley/Unsupervised-Learning-in-R/issues).

 ## Reporting errors or giving feedback

 Please [create a GitHub issue](https://github.com/dlab-berkeley/Unsupervised-Learning-in-R/issues) to report any errors or give feedback on this workshop.